 Corticosteroid nasal spray to reduce the inflammation and pain of sinusitis

-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and aspirin to control the pain, pressure and inflammation of sinusitis
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin), to control the pain, pressure and inflammation of sinusitis

 In some people, sinusitis can break down the body’s defenses and lead to more serious infections.
-You can help minimize your risk of serious complications by following the treatment plan you and your health care professional design specifically for you.
-Complications of sinusitis are life threatening and include:
+You can help minimize your risk of serious complications by following the treatment plan you and your healthcare professional design specifically for you.
+Complications of sinusitis can be life-threatening and include: